In order to choose the right bathing suits for your body type, you need to understand the strength and weakness for your body shape.

 Swimsuits for the Inverted Triangle Shape

-Most women with inverted triangle shape have narrow hips.
+Most women with inverted triangle shape have narrow or flat hips.
 That will be even more noticeable when you are wearing swimsuits.
 The inverted triangle shape overall comes across as top heavy, the opposite of the pear shape.
 With your strong broad shoulders and narrow hips, your focus should be to add volume to your bottom, while avoid adding any volume to your top especially the shoulders.

 - A peplum style one piece or a bikini bottom with flared skirt will help make your hips fuller.